DO YOU NEED TO EXCHANGE CURRENCY IN AMSTERDAM?

 These are the benefits in short:

-- No hidden fees, just low costs that are communicated upfront.
+- There are no hidden fees, just low costs that are communicated upfront.

 - Jars for each currency.
 The card is smart enough to know where you are and which to use.